0x00019913/0x00019913/_posts/2017-04-11-meshy-how-to.markdown

 # Import

-Supported file formats are OBJ and binary STL (as opposed to ASCII STL).
+Supported file formats are OBJ and STL (binary and ASCII).
 There appears to be a rough upper limit of 50-80MB on the upload size, which is in the neighborhood of what you'd use for 3D printing.
 I've been able to load meshes with around 1-2 million polygons.
 It depends on your browser and computer.
 If the page hangs, the file's too big.

+`Meshy` uses the first 6 bytes of an STL file to determine whether a file is binary or ASCII - an ASCII file begins with the characters `'solid '`, while a binary file does not.
+The guideline is not absolutely binding, but Wikipedia warns explicitly against violating it.

 ## Note on units